CastosHQ/Seriously-Simple-Podcasting/readme.txt

 == Changelog ==

-= 1.19.7-beta.2 =
+= 1.19.7 =
-* 2018-03-26
+* 2018-03-28
 * [NEW] Updated player to work with AMP for WordPress plugin on AMP pages
-* [NEW] Added player meta data to player shortcode output
+* [NEW] Added player meta data to ssp_player shortcode output

-= 1.19.7-beta =
-* 2018-03-19
-* [NEW] Updated Castos logo in HTML5 player to link to castos.com
+* [FIX] Updated Castos logo in HTML5 player to link to castos.com
 * [NEW] Added iTunes 'keyword' tag to RSS feed, pulls data from Podcast tags in WordPress
 * [NEW] Added an option to allow Castos Hosting users to disconnect their account from Castos
 * [TWEAK] Update HTML5 player bar to be more user friendly
-* [TWEAK] Fix a bug where some users of font icons reported icons not loading
+* [FIX] Fix a bug where some users of font icons reported icons not loading

 = 1.19.6 =
 * 2018-03-02